kaieberl/paper2speech/Readme.md

 - captions of tables, figures are always read at the end of the page (because of the way Nougat has been trained)
 - only works for English

-## Future Work
+## Roadmap
-- use GPT API to scan first page, detect names with special pronunciation, e.g. NVIDIA, IEEE, etc.
+- use gpt-3.5-turbo / Gemma 2B to detect names with special pronunciation, e.g. IEEE
-- read out figure caption before referenced in text
-- add chapters to output audio file
+- add chapters to audio file
-- use proper parser (or GPT API) for inline math (likely Sympy Lark LaTeX parser)